 After many, many hours of hard work and planning, on October 8, 2011, the first-ever GeekGirlCon opened its doors at the Seattle Center’s Northwest Rooms and the EMP Museum.
 The two-day convention was a huge success.
 Nearly 4,000 people celebrated the female geek, including 400 attendees under 10 years old.
 The convention showcased 70+ hours of programming supported by 50 volunteers and 30 staff members (also 100% volunteers).
 Leading up to the convention, GeekGirlCon put on more than 50 events to connect with other geeks, raise needed funds, and build a strong community.

 Today this grassroots-led, all-volunteer organization is growing.
-Now close to 40 strong, the staff works tirelessly to elevate the profile of geeky women across all types of geeky activities through social media and a multitude of events, including the annual GeekGirlCon convention.
+Now with a volunteer staff of 50 and incorporated as a 501(c)(3) nonprofit, the organization works tirelessly to elevate the profile of geeky women across all types of geeky activities through social media and a multitude of events, including the annual GeekGirlCon convention in Seattle.